-Last year, however, the Esprit got a redesigned rear body panel with round taillights, twin outlet tailpipes and an aerodynamic lip spoiler for the legendary Lotus Sport 350.
+The Esprit got a redesigned rear body panel with round taillights, twin outlet tailpipes and an aerodynamic lip spoiler in the 2002 model year.
 New high-backed seats displayed an embossed Lotus logo, and the interior gained aluminum accents.
-Crystal-titanium-finished, multispoke, OZ Racing one-piece alloy wheels were also installed.
+Multispoke, crystal-titanium-finished OZ Racing one-piece alloy wheels were also installed.

-Lotus has described the Esprits composite body as a complex mix of sharp edges and subtle curves.
-Low-slung wedge-shaped styling was penned by Italian designer Giorgetto Giugiaro.
-A front valance with winglets sits ahead of the front wheel arches.
+Lotus describes the Esprit V8’s composite body as a “complex mix of sharp edges and subtle curves.”
+The Esprit’s low-slung wedge-shaped styling was penned by Italian designer Giorgetto Giugiaro.
+A front valance with “winglets” sits ahead of the front wheel arches.
 A zinc-clad steel backbone chassis is used, and dual self-balancing fuel tanks are installed.
 Current Esprits have AP Racing curved-vane brake discs and calipers.
 Functional air scoops cool the brakes, and a wing perches atop the rear deck.

 Measuring 172 inches long overall on a 96-inch wheelbase, the Esprit V8 is a little shorter than the Ferrari 360 Modena.
-The tires are 17 inches in diameter in the front and 18 inches at the rear and enclose six-spoke alloy wheels.
-Lotus uses a fully independent suspension for the Esprit V8.
-A glass roof panel is optional, and customers can select special paint.
+The front tires measure 17 inches in diameter, while 18-inchers are used in the rear.
+The Esprit V8 has a fully independent suspension.

-Two occupants fit in the snug interior, which is no surprise because the car stands just 45.3 inches tall.
-Hand-finished leather upholstery, power windows, central locking, heated power mirrors, air conditioning, remote keyless entry with an anti-theft system and a multispeaker Alpine CD stereo are standard, but cruise control is not available.
+The snug interior seats two occupants, which is no surprise because the car stands just 45.3 inches tall.
+Hand-finished leather upholstery, power windows, central locking, heated power mirrors, air conditioning, remote keyless entry with an anti-theft system and an Alpine CD stereo are standard.
+Cruise control is not available.

 Under the Hood

-Designed and built by Lotus and fitted with twin Garrett T25 turbochargers, the mid-mounted 3.5-liter V-8 engine generates 350 horsepower at 6,500 rpm and 295 pounds-feet of torque at 4,250 rpm.
+Designed and built by Lotus and fitted with twin Garrett T25 turbochargers, the midmounted 3.5-liter V-8 engine generates 350 horsepower at 6,500 rpm and 295 pounds-feet of torque at 4,250 rpm.
 Mounted behind the seats and ahead of the rear axle, the engine mates with a five-speed-manual transmission.
-Lotus claims the Esprit V8 can accelerate from zero to 60 mph in a swift 4.4 seconds and that it has plans to keep the V-8 around for two decades.
+Lotus claims the Esprit V8 can accelerate from zero to 60 mph in a swift 4.4 seconds.

 Dual front airbags and antilock brakes are standard.
 Side-impact airbags are not available.